-Muddy Rhino™ looks at the worrying finances challenging the game of rugby union and identifies the main problem with the salary cap concept.
+Muddy Rhino™ looks at the worrying rugby salary cap challenging the game of rugby union and identifies the main problem with the salary cap concept.

 Sonny Bill Williams officially revealed, one the worst kept secrets in the game, he is to leave the Waikato Chiefs and return to rugby league possibly joining Sydney Roosters, but not before cashing in on a one-year deal with Panasonic Wild Knights.
 The deal is said to make SBW rugby union’s highest paid player with a reported potential salary in excess of $1.4m for roughly 10 weeks in Japan.